Sanctions on Abramovich see restrictions placed on Chelsea

 AP Global Soccer Writer

-LONDON (AP) — A ban on transfers and selling new tickets were among unprecedented restrictions placed on Chelsea by the British government on Thursday after owner Roman Abramovich was sanctioned over Russia’s war on Ukraine.
+LONDON (AP) — European and world soccer champion Chelsea was among the assets of Roman Abramovich frozen by the British government on Thursday after he was sanctioned for his close relationship with Russian President Vladimir Putin.

+Team activities from selling new tickets to signing players were instantly restricted.
+The merchandise store at the Stamford Bridge stadium in west London was rapidly closed with a sign on the doors telling supporters it was “due to the latest government announcement.”

-The reigning European and world champions have to operate under a special government “Russia Regulations” license that stymies Abramovich’s rapid plan to sell the club.
-However, Chelsea is allowed to keep playing.
+The unprecedented government measures placed on an English Premier League team mean Chelsea can operate only under a special “Russia Regulations” license through May 31 that stymies Abramovich’s rapid plan to sell the club.
+However, Chelsea is allowed to keep playing, with a game at Norwich on Thursday night.

-The west London club was put up for sale only last week as calls for him to be sanctioned grew over his close links to Russian President Vladimir Putin’s regime.
+Chelsea was put up for sale only last week as calls for the owner to be sanctioned grew over his close links to Putin’s regime, with Abramovich saying the proceeds would go to a foundation started by him for the victims of the war.

 The ripples are being felt at Chelsea, the club Abramovich has pumped more than $2 billion into over 19 years, transforming the team into a force in European football.